Debt Ratios for Residential Lending

-Your ratio of debt to income is a formula lenders use to calculate how much money is available for your monthly mortgage payment after all your other monthly debt obligations are met.
+Your ratio of debt to income is a formula lenders use to calculate how much money is available for a monthly home loan payment after all your other recurring debt obligations have been fulfilled.

-The second number in the ratio is the maximum percentage of your gross monthly income that can be applied to housing expenses and recurring debt together.
-Recurring debt includes credit card payments, car payments, child support, and the like.
+The second number in the ratio is the maximum percentage of your gross monthly income that should be applied to housing expenses and recurring debt together.
+For purposes of this ratio, debt includes payments on credit cards, vehicle payments, child support, etcetera.

 Some example data: